 The Gorgon and Jansz-Io gas fields located within the Greater Gorgon area, between 130 and 200 kilometres off the northwest coast of Western Australia.

-Chevron Australia is proceeding with contracting for the Mobile Offshore Drilling Unit (MODU rig) and with well construction and other Asset Development services for GS2 and Great Australian Bight (GAB).
+Chevron Australia is proceeding with contracting for the Mobile Offshore Drilling Unit (MODU rig) and with well construction and other Asset Development services for GS2.
 These opportunities are listed on the Chevron Australia Operations page.